unit8co/darts/docs/userguide/forecasting_overview.md

 Some models support being fit on multiple time series.
 To do this, it is enough to simply provide a Python `Sequence` of `TimeSeries` (for instance a list of `TimeSeries`) to `fit()`.
 When a model is fit this way, the `predict()` function will expect the argument `series` to be set, containing one or several `TimeSeries` (i.e., a single or a `Sequence` of `TimeSeries`) that need to be forecasted.
-The advantage of training on multiple series is that a single model can be exposed to more patterns occuring across all series in the training dataset.
+The advantage of training on multiple series is that a single model can be exposed to more patterns occurring across all series in the training dataset.
 That can often be beneficial, especially for more expre based models.

 In turn, the advantage of having `predict()` providing forecasts for potentially several series at once is that the computation can often be batched and vectorized across the multiple series, which is computationally faster than calling `predict()` multiple times on isolated series.